17 min read

 2. Bartender

-A bartender’s responsibilities include mixing and serving both alcoholic and nonalcoholic beverages, providing drink recommendations, replenishing inventory and completing transactions.
+A Bartender’s responsibilities include mixing and serving both alcoholic and nonalcoholic beverages, providing drink recommendations, replenishing inventory and completing transactions.

 3. Restaurant Manager